Updated: February 2017

 Or if building a site is not your thing you can use About.me.

-As you are creating these items, remember that planning companies often specialize in weddings, catering, special parties, industry conventions, seminars and fund raisers.
+As you are creating these items, remember that event planning companies often specialize in weddings, catering, special parties, industry conventions, seminars and fund raisers.
 So be sure you address that in your resume or portfolio.

 Jobs at event planning companies are hard to get so you want every advantage over your competition.